AlexB67/hfscf/README.md

 ```
-dummy atoms are denoted by the symbol Z. A Cartesian input will look like
+dummy atoms are denoted by the symbol X. A Cartesian input will look like

 ```
 # Benzene HF/6-311G no dummy atoms